YatingMusic/ddsp-singing-vocoders/docs/ddsp_vocoders.md

 * Applying UV mask.

 ### B.3 End-to-End Training
-DDSP-based vocoders are data efficient, intepretable and lightweight, hence it has a potential to be integrated with acoustic model which makes the training of TTS or SVS in the end-to-end manner possible.
-We can also rethink the role of the mel-spectrogram.
-It could be replaced with control parameters of synthesizers, f0, UV mask and etc.
+DDSP-based vocoders are data efficient, intepretable and lightweight, hence it has a potential to be integrated with acoustic model which makes the end-to-end training of TTS or SVS possible.
+We could also rethink the role of the mel-spectrogram: It could be replaced with control parameters of synthesizers, f0, UV mask and etc.

 ---
 ## C. References